Link to items

 For those recipients with whom the item has been shared, clicking the URL opens the item page for the item.
 If the item has not been shared with a recipient, the recipient will not have access to the item.

-Link to search results
+Generate a URL to link to search results

 1. Use search to display a list of results.